mangeshkokse/K8s/K8-QA.md

 Kubernetes uses this architecture to manage containerized applications across a distributed environment.

+# Q. What is a Namespace in Kubernetes?

+A **Namespace** in Kubernetes is a way to divide cluster resources between multiple users or applications.
+It provides a mechanism to create virtual clusters within a physical cluster, allowing for better organization and isolation of resources like pods, services, and deployments.

+## Key Points:
+- **Isolation**: Namespaces provide resource isolation, meaning objects in one namespace don’t interfere with those in another.
+- **Organization**: Helps organize different environments (e.g., dev, staging, production) within the same cluster.
+- **Resource Limits**: You can apply resource quotas and limits at the namespace level.

+In brief, a Namespace helps manage and isolate resources within a Kubernetes cluster.

 # Q. How are Kubernetes and Docker Linked?

 - **Docker** is a platform for building, packaging, and running containers.
 It helps developers create isolated environments for applications using container images.